 - Most schools that use the Coalition App offer good financial aid packages to students.
 In case you didn’t know, the Coalition’s actual name is the Coalition for Access, Affordability, and Success (makes sense now, doesn’t it?).
 One of the system’s biggest selling points is its members' emphasis on supporting "lower-income, under-resourced, and/or first-generation students."
 If you’re worried about money, know that the schools on the Coalition App will be willing to lend you a hand.

 - Some popular schools accept the Coalition App but not the Common App.
-These schools include Clemson University, Rutgers, the University of Georgia, the University of New Mexico, UT Austin, and Virginia Tech.
+These schools include Rutgers, the University of New Mexico, UT Austin, and the University of Washington.

 - The Coalition App's locker feature lets you easily organize and save your information.
 You can keep track of important materials, such as essays or videos, starting as early as 9th grade.
 And what's great is that you have unlimited digital space, too!

 - You can add people, such as your parents, mentors, counselors, or teachers, to your Coalition account.
 This lets you conveniently collaborate on any parts of your application with which you might need some extra guidance or advice.